 Yep, those weeds that sting bare little feet as they run over them are great for helping with seasonal allergies.
+I use stinging nettle in several different ways to help with season allergy relief.

 Several of our children struggle a bit with seasonal allergies and I often find myself with itchy eyes when the mold count is high.
 So each March we start supplementing our diet with nettles.
 Nettles work best for allergies if you start them several weeks before you start experiencing allergy symptoms.